timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 </span>

 In this case, the row in all caps is the only instance of KB that is true, and that instance answers true for the query.

-The issue is, finding all the possible combinations for models are
+The issue is, finding all the possible combinations for models are is a time-consuming task, and for a number n of symbols we will have to iterate through 2^n different models, and a large majority of them are not valid to the knowledge base.

+This brings us to another method:

+### Method 2: Inference by Resolution

+In Computer Science, a method of proving things is done via contradiction.
+WE assume that something we want to prove is no true, and then show that the consequences of this logic will fall apart on itself.

+> One example of this: Prove that a triangle does not have two right angles.
+>
+> Take a triangle T has 3 angles called X, Y, and Z. Assume that its two sides X and Y are right angles.
+A triangle, has a total angle of 180°, which means Z would have an angle of 0°.
+Z cannot be considered a corner as its angle is zero, making T not a triangle.

+Back to the entailment question, to determine if **KB ⊨ q:**

+* Check if  **(KB ^ ¬ q)** is a contradiction.
+  * If so, then **KB ⊨ q**
+  * Otherwise, there is no entailment.

+If KB entails q,